Bengaluru Bulls

-Bengaluru Bulls (BGB) is a Kabaddi team based in Bengaluru that plays in the Pro Kabaddi League.
-The team were champions in Season 6 and are led by Mahender singh and coached by Randhir Singh.
-The team is owned by Kosmik Global Media.
+Bengaluru Bulls is a professional kabaddi team based in Bengaluru that plays in the Pro Kabaddi League.
+The team were champions in the sixth season and are currently led by Yogesh Dahiya.
+The team is coached by BC Ramesh and owned by Ashwin Mallaya Ullal.
 Bulls play their home matches at the Kanteerava Indoor Stadium.
-Bulls are one of the most successful teams in PKL history after winning the trophy for the first time by defeating the Gujarat FortuneGiants in the 2018–19 season.
+Bulls are one of the most successful teams in PKL history after winning the trophy for the first time by defeating the Gujarat Fortune Giants in the 2018–19 season.
 The team was also the runner-up to U Mumba in 2015 and reached the semifinals in the inaugural 2014 season.